Wild Turkey Nuggets

 One of the most frequently asked questions about wild turkey is "how do I cook it?"
 Wild turkey can be a bit tougher than its domestic cousin, and as such it should not be cooked in the same way.
 With many states restricting harvest to gobblers only, you'll really need a good recipe to bring out the best of what could otherwise be a very tough piece of meat.

 Don't let this scare you, however.
-It's not nearly as bad as I make it sound; wild turkey is excellent table fare.
-Just remember that you are not cooking a butterball turkey from your local grocery store.
+It's not nearly as bad as I make it sound; wild turkey is excellent table far.
+Just remember that you're not cooking a butterball turkey from your local grocery store.

 Ingredients